Jean-François Gariépy

-Jean-François Gariépy (born 1984) is a French Canadian white nationalist, former neuroscience researcher, and alt-right political commentator.
+Jean-François Gariépy (born 1984) is a Canadian white supremacist, former neuroscience researcher, and alt-right political commentator.
 Gariépy hosted the YouTube channel The Public Space before launching his current channel JFG Tonight where he calls for the creation of a white ethnostate, promotes antisemitic messages, and advocates for the genetic superiority of white people.
 The Anti-Defamation League lists The Public Space among "White Supremacist Channels".
 Gariépy has been described as a "standard bearer of the alt-right."